 97. Periodically, use the long nozzle tip on your vacuum cleaner to remove the lint that collects below the lint screen in the lint screen slot of your clothes dryer.

-98. Line drying clothes also saves energy and money!
+98. Line drying clothes also saves energy and money on laundry!
 To keep line dried clothes from getting stiff, throw them in the dryer for just a few minutes before hanging them to dry.

 99. You can reduce drying time and energy use by setting your timer carefully.
 Over-drying your clothes uses more energy than necessary, and shortens the life of the fabric.

 100. Use less detergent to save money and make each bottle last longer.

 101. To loosen a stuck zipper, rub a bar of soap over the teeth.

 Do you have a tried and true laundry tip, trick or hack to share?
 Let us know your favorites in the comments.